Winding & Setting of Seth Thomas Pocket Watches

 Key Wound & Key Set Movements

 Seth Thomas Model 4 movements are all key wound and key set.
 A small number of Model 2 movements are also key wound and key set.
-Key winding and key setting are more direct less complicated than other methods.
+Key winding and key setting are more direct and less complicated than other methods.
 As you can see in the photographs below, both the cannon pinion and the barrel arbor have square protrusions that can be captured by a watch key for setting the time and winding the mainspring respectively.

 The square hole of the minute hand engages with the square top of the cannon pinion.
 When using a key to turn the portion of the cannon pinion that protrudes through the minute hand, the bottom gear teeth of the cannon pinion turn the outer gear teeth of the minute wheel.
 The upper central gear teeth of the minute wheel pinion engage with the teeth on the bottom of the hour wheel upon which the hour hand rides.
 In the video below, the hour wheel can be seen to turn much more slowly than the key is turning the cannon pinion upon which the hour wheel rests.